We work with medical and allied healthcare professionals to deliver treatment, rehabilitation and care for people who are injured or unwell in NSW.

 - other service providers, including equipment suppliers and home maintenance or modification providers.

-If you want to provide services to a participant, you will first need to liaise with the case manager.
-If the participant doesn’t have one, you can contact their icare lifetime care coordinator.
+If you want to provide services to a participant, you'll first need to liaise with the case manager.
+If the participant doesn’t have one, you can contact their icare Lifetime Care coordinator.

 The case manager is responsible for developing a treatment and rehabilitation plan with participants, and most services are requested as part of plan.
 Care needs are usually reviewed by a health professional and requested as part of a care needs review.